dpreussler/Diacetyl/README.md

 	 Diacetyl.butterForTests(tested);
 ```

- Diacetyl initializes any android view for a given class with a Mock.
+ Diacetyl initializes any android view found as a field for a given class with a Mock.
  There is no need to run Butterknife logic.
- It will use mocktoid mocks if available else simple mockito mocks
+ It will use mocktoid mocks if available else simple mockito mocks.
+ It will look into parent classes too.

- It will ignore fields that already have a value
+ It will ignore fields that already have a value.
- It is not bound to Butterknife, it does not check for annotations.
+ It is not bound to Butterknife, it does not check for annotations and is not looking into your layouts.

 You can pass multiple classes into, for viewholder for example.
 ```java